jeffreysorgen/golf-club-sensors/activity.md

 - Also use the [**Arduino guide for NANO33BLESense**](https://www.arduino.cc/en/Guide/NANO33BLESense) for reference
 - Also go through the later lessons in _**EdX Deployment**_ class
 - Here's a YouTube video ( [*Bluetooth BLE on ESP32 works!
 Tutorial for Arduino IDE*](https://youtu.be/osneajf7Xkg) ) that shows some detail about Server/Client and characteristics
+  - and in which he mentions "BLE2902" but I can't find usage for it yet.
+But it showed up on nRF Connect "0x2902"

 #### nRF Connect looks like this